stanmart/ValueOfIntermediation/README.md

  * `pyright` for Python type checking
  * `codespell` for spell checking

-If they do, the `publish` job is triggered, which compiles the outputs and uploads them to `gh-pages` branch.
-The results can be seen at `stanmart.github.io/ValueOfIntermediation/{output}`.
+If they do, the `publish` job is triggered, which compiles the outputs and uploads them to the `gh-pages` branch.
+The results can be found at `stanmart.github.io/ValueOfIntermediation/{output}`.